blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Intuition of Electricity.md

 >
 > **Extra info:** Though you can't add velocities just like that, you can add rapidities.
 Rapidity is the hyperbolic angle between two velocities in the Minkowski diagram.

+> [!tip] Doubt
+> If electrons and protons are chosen by convention, does it mean that they